At a Glance: Calls in US, UK to probe Facebook, data firm

 Authorities in the U.S. and the U.K. are bearing down on Facebook and political data-mining firm Cambridge Analytica over allegations the firm stole data from 50 million Facebook users and used it to manipulate elections.

 There have been numerous demands for investigations and calls for Facebook CEO Mark Zuckerberg to testify.
-Zuckerberg said Wednesday that he is willing to testify before Congress to answer questions about the privacy scandal.
-But he suggested other executives might be better qualified to field questions from lawmakers.
+Facebook has sidestepped questions on whether Zuckerberg would appear, saying instead that it's currently focused on conducting its own reviews.

 ———